muness/muness.github.io/index.md

 Hi 👋 I am Muness, a technology executive with over 20 years of experience in technology organizations.
 I specialize in data engineering, strategy, management, organizational design, and software architecture.

-### Mission

-Engineering & Analytics leader committed to 10x'ing data teams and achieving worthy goals through clear vision, compelling strategy, extreme ownership, and calm intensity.
+My mission is to 10x your data to achieve worthy goals.
+I do this through clear vision, compelling strategy, extreme ownership, and calm intensity.
 I believe in the power of data to inform decisions and drive strategy.
-I'm passionate about helping organizations make better use of their data.

 ### Career success

 Throughout my career, I've been known for getting the right things done by developing autonomous, mission-driven teams.
 I foster a culture of collaboration and accountability, where team members challenge and support one another.
 I value judgment, boldness, healthy conflict, feedback, and autonomy.
 I've had the privilege of leading data teams at companies like Shopify, Zapier, and JPMC, where I've devised and implemented data strategy that led to significant improvements in effectiveness and creating data-informed organizations.